 See how Informatica’s solutions accelerate and deliver trustworthy data insights, helping these companies harness data intelligence.

 Eli Lilly and Company

-If you’re ready to get more value out of your data, tap into Informatica tools that will help deliver insights to inform better business decisions:
+If you’re ready to get more value out of your data, learn more about how you can deliver insights that inform better business decisions:

 Find the best predictive data intelligence technology for your company with the “IDC Technology Assessment Guide: Activating Data Intelligence to Deliver Business Value.”2